davidtchiu/davidtchiu.github.io/teaching/cs498/syllabus.md

 - Communicate technical proposals effectively through written reports and oral presentations.

 #### Grade Breakdown
-Your overall grade is assessed as follows:
+This is a pass/fail grade.
+A passing grade requires a 60+% final average.
+This overall grade is assessed as follows:

 |   | % Weight |
 | :--- | :--- |